How to Boost Immune System During Covid

 Ok ok this one is obviously a joke, we can’t afford a lawsuit right now!

-Make time for a sauna session!
+Make time for contrast therapy and a sauna session!

 Sauna sends you into hyperthermia, the rise in core body temperature.
 It’s a bit like giving your body a little temporary fever.
 Fevers are your body’s way of fighting infection, so the sauna can help attack and kill replicating viruses before they take hold.
 Sauna use also increases the production of heat shock proteins (HSPs).
 HSPs are little chaperone proteins that protect the DNA in your cells from degenerating when under stress.
 This bolsters the immune system, strengthening your body and body processes to function normally when under pressure.
 Making sauna a regular part of your healthy lifestyle is like endurance training for your immune system, helping you fight your way to the finish line everyday!